mike406/Simple-TTR-Launcher/README.md

 With credential storage for automated logins

+Officially supported on Windows.
+Linux and Mac is untested at this time, but feel free to give it a try and let me know!

-Currently only supported on Windows - Executable download on Releases page
+Executable download on Releases page

 How to use:
 - First time run will generate a login.json file for you.